py5coding/py5book/integrations/custom_integrations.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-The second function's parameters will be the object to be converted and `**kwargs` parameters.
-It should not return a Py5Image object.
-Instead, it should either return a special `NumpyImageArray` object or it should return the path to an image saved to disk that can be read and loaded by py5.
+The second function's parameters will be a sketch instance, the object to be converted, and `**kwargs` parameters.
+You do not have to return a `Py5Image` object.
+Instead, it is simpler and less coding for you to return a special `NumpyImageArray` object or just return the path (as a string or a `pathlib.Path` instance) to an image saved to disk that can be read and loaded by py5.
+If for some reason these options are not ideal for what you want to do, you can create the `Py5Image` object anyway and return that.

-The `NumpyImageArray` class is a special class py5 uses internally to manage image data in numpy arrays.
+This `NumpyImageArray` class is a special class py5 uses internally to manage image data in numpy arrays.
 When creating an instance of `NumpyImageArray`, the first parameter should be the numpy array with three dimensions.
 The first two dimensions should be the image's vertical and horizontal dimensions, respectively.
 The third should be the image's color channels.